Tinkerforge/doc/en/source/Tutorials/Tutorial_Rugged/Tutorial.rst

      }
  }

-Generally, you have to make sure that configuration is done while the Bricks and Bricklets are enumerated.
-This ensures that the configurations (e.g. callback periods) are always there, even if a Brick or Bricklet was restarted and lost its configuration.
+Generally, you have to make sure that the configuration is done while the Bricks and Bricklets are enumerated.
+This ensures that the configuration (e.g. callback periods) is always there, even if a Brick or Bricklet was restarted and lost its configuration.

 To do this, you can put the configuration code in the enumeration callback.
-You should also make sure that a new enumeration is triggered if the TCP/IP connection was lost and is reconnected.
+You should also make sure, that a new enumeration is triggered if the TCP/IP connection was lost and then reconnected.
 If the connection was lost, a Brick or Bricklet might have been restarted in the meantime, so it needs to be reconfigured.

-In the following you can find source codes for a program that shows the temperature on a LCD 20x4 Bricklet.
+In the following you can find C# and Python source code for a program that displays the temperature on a LCD 20x4 Bricklet.
 This program should keep working if you reconnect/restart the Master Brick or if a Wi-Fi connection is lost.
 It is even possible to exchange the Temperature or LCD 20x4 Bricklet, since